OfficeDev/office-js-helpers/contributing.md

 2. Next, at the command prompt, type `git branch -d <branch name>`.
 This deletes the branch on your computer only if it has been successfully merged to the upstream repository.
 (You can override this behavior with the `-D` flag, but first be sure you want to do this.)
 3. Finally, type `git push origin :<branch name>` at the command prompt (a space before the colon and no space after it).
 This will delete the branch on your github fork.

-Congratulations, you have successfully contributed to the sample app!
+Congratulations, you have successfully contributed to the library app!

 ## FAQ